The algebraic difference of two random Cantor sets: The Larsson family: Notation and the [15] Main Lemma Notation and the Main Lemma

 So,

-We can naturally label the squares in $C_{1}^{n}\times C_{2}^{n}$ as follows: We call the top left first level square $Q_1$ and we continue labeling the first level squares $Q_2,Q_3 ,Q_4$ in the clockwise direction.
-Then within each of these squares we continue in this way.
-See Figure \ref{fig:only_squares}.
+We can naturally label the squares in $C_{1}^{n}\times C_{2}^{n}$ as follows: we call the upper-left first level square $Q_1$ and continue labeling the first level squares $Q_2,Q_3 ,Q_4$ in the clockwise direction; then, within each of these squares, we continue in this way; see Figure \ref{fig:only_squares}.

-For an $x \in [-1,1]$ we write $e(x)$ for that line with slope $1$ which intersects the vertical axis at $x$.
+For an $x \in[-1,1],$ we write $e(x)$ for that line with slope $1$ which intersects the vertical axis at $x$.
 As we observed above